Sheepsfoot Blade: The Ultimate Guide to Its Design, History, and Uses

 • Limited piercing ability: due to the rounded tip

-• Less aesthetic variety: the straightforward design of the sheepsfoot blade lacks the flair of some other blade shapes
+• Less aesthetic variety: the straightforward design of the sheepsfoot blade lacks the flair of some other blade shapes.

-OEM Pocket Knife Manufacturer
+Leading OEM Pocket Knife Manufacturer

 Start Working with a Professional Now